nahgii/simpleskills/README.md

 - 📜 **Skill Progression**: Earn XP in skills including `Defense`, `Woodcutting`, `Mining`, `Excavating`, `Slaying`, and `Magic`.
 - ⚔ **Tool, Weapon, and Armor Requirements**: Tiered system based on skill levels to equip items and blocks.
-- 🔮 **Magic Skill**: Learn brewing, enchanting, and enhance potion durations as you increase your Magic level!
+- 🔮 **Magic Skill**: Enhance potion effects and unlock utility blocks like the Anvil, Brewing Stand, and Enchanting Table at specific Magic levels.
 - 🎮 **Customizable Requirements**: Edit JSON files to easily tweak skill requirements or progression for your server.
-- 🧪 **Magic System**: Enhance potion effects and unlock utility blocks like the Anvil, Brewing Stand, and Enchanting Table at specific Magic levels.
 - 🔋 **Performance Optimization**: Doesn't use server or client ticks, ensuring minimal overhead.
 ---

 ## Skill Requirements